U.S. gas prices dip as oil drops below $100 a barrel

 This year, oil and gas costs continued to climb after Russia massed troops on the Ukraine border.
 Prices exploded higher after Russia launched a major invasion on February 24 amid concerns that the conflict could disrupt global crude supplies and trigger economic sanctions.

 Prices rose further last week after the U.S. announced a ban on Russian oil imports.
 Russia is a major exporter of crude oil, accounting for about 12% of the world's supply.
-Any disruption to those exports is likely to drive prices at the pump higher for consumers almost everywhere.
+Any disruption to those exports is likely to drive gas prices higher for consumers almost everywhere.

-Still, a recent CBS News poll found that 63% of Americans support the Biden administration's sanctions on Russia, including the ban on Russian oil, even if it means gas prices must climb.
+Despite the pain at the pump, a recent CBS News poll found that 63% of Americans said they support the Biden administration's sanctions on Russia, including the ban on Russian oil, even if it means gas prices must climb.

 for more features.